 Some jurisdictions in the Commonwealth of Virginia provide information to the public via the General District Court Case Information site.
-This useful tool is a searchable database to help you find your case’s date, courtroom, type of hearing, court time, and more.
+This helpful tool is a searchable database to help you find your case’s date, courtroom, type of hearing, court time, and more.

-Here you will find Fairfax County General District Court information, including: parking, directions, court operating schedule, phone numbers, hours, policies, frequently asked questions, and more.
+Here you will find Fairfax County General District Court information, including parking, directions, court operating schedule, phone numbers, hours, policies, frequently asked questions, and more.
 Our Fairfax traffic lawyer loves to help people, whether or not they hire the Jad Sarsour.

-Fairfax traffic lawyer Jad Sarsour suggests arriving at least 30 minutes before the office closes, because there may be a waiting period.
+Fairfax traffic lawyer Jad Sarsour suggests arriving at least 30 minutes before the office closes because there may be a waiting period.